nextflow-io/nextflow/docs/google.md

 :::{versionadded} 23.06.0-edge
 :::

 The `disk` directive can be used to set the boot disk size or provision a disk for scratch storage.
-If the disk type is specified with the `type` option, a new disk will be mounted to the task VM at `/tmp` with the requested size and type.
+If the disk type is specified with the `type` option, a new disk will be mounted to the task VM at `/tmp` with the requested size or image and type.
 Otherwise, it will set the boot disk size, overriding the `google.batch.bootDiskSize` config option.
 See the [Google Batch documentation](https://cloud.google.com/compute/docs/disks) for more information about the available disk types.

 Examples: